 Students will learn digital control techniques for dynamic systems of discrete elements using systems for data sampling.
 Data sampling systems will include the mathematical representations of analog/digital and digital/analog conversions.
 Control techniques will be applied to open-loop and closed-loop systems and include the relationships between inputs and outputs.
 Dynamic analyses will include state-space and stability analyses, and time-domain and frequency-domain analyses.
 Design of digital controllers will be covered using simulation tools.
 Class projects will be included.
-Prerequisite: ENGR 350.
+Open only to B.E. students or by permission of department chair.